-Chunghwa, Taiwan Mobile Corporation, Asia Pacific Telecom, Vibo Telecom, EasyCard Corporation and Far Eastone Telecommunications established an associate, ADT, in November 2013.
+Chunghwa, Taiwan Mobile Corporation, Asia Pacific Telecom, Vibo Telecom, EasyCard Corporation and Far EasTone Telecommunications established an associate, ADT, in November 2013.
 Chunghwa invested \$30 million cash and held 19% ownership of ADT.
 Based on the share of capital commitments, Chunghwa has one seat out of five seats in the board of directors; therefore it has significant influence over ADT.
+Chunghwa did not participate in the capital increase of ADT in April 2014 and the ownership interest decreased from 19% to 13% after the capital increase of ADT.
+Chunghwa still has one seat out of five seats in the board of directors; therefore it remains an investor with significant influence over ADT.
 ADT engages mainly in the development of mobile payments and information processing service.